 Equation 3 states that the final angular velocityωis equal to the initial angular velocity ωplus the angular accelerationαmultiplied by time.
 Because the rod will begin at rest ω0will be equal to zero.
 The angular accelerationαis defined byα=τIwhere τis the torque andIis the moment of inertia.
 The torque is the force of the weight causing a tension in the string which causes the rod to rotate.
 That force is equal to the force on the weightF=m*gwhere mis the mass and gis the acceleration due to gravity.
 The radius rof the torque will be the distance from the wound string to the axis of rotation.

-(insert Figure 1)
+Figure 1: The extender connects to the top of the ring stand.
+The rotating assembly connects to the top of the extender and the torque bar connects to the rotating assembly.
+The weight is attached to a string which is wrapped around the axle of the rotating assembly.
+As the weight falls it will provide a torque on the axle which will result in the torque bar rotating.
+(Inset: 1.
+Large ring stand; 2.
+Extender; 3.
+Rotating assembly; 4.
+Weight; 5.
+Torque bar )

 Procedure: